Spanish Inquisition: Start of the Inquisition against Jewish conversos

-Torquemada is buried in the monastery of Saint Thomas at Ávila, and left his own epitaph: "Pestem Fugat Haereticam" i.e. "drove away the pestilence of heresy".
+Torquemada is buried in the monastery of Saint Thomas at Ávila, and left his own epitaph Pestem Fugat Haereticam, meaning "drove away the pestilence of heresy".

-Queen Isabella was convinced of the existence of Crypto-Judaism among Andalusian conversos during her stay in Seville between 1477 and 1478.
-(Note: The terms converso and crypto-Jew are somewhat vexed, and occasionally historians are not clear on how, precisely, they are intended to be understood.
-For the purpose of clarity, in this article converso will be taken to mean one who has sincerely renounced Judaism or Islam and embraced Catholicism.
-Crypto-Jew will be taken to mean one who accepts Christian baptism, yet continues to practice Judaism.)
+During her stay in Seville between 1477 and 1478, (Note: The terms "converso" and "crypto-Jew" are somewhat vexed, and occasionally historians are not clear on how precisely they are intended to be understood.
+For the purpose of clarity, "converso" will be taken to mean one who has sincerely renounced Judaism or Islam and embraced Catholicism.
+Crypto-Jew will be taken to mean one who accepts Christian baptism yet continues to practice Judaism.)
+Queen Isabella was convinced of the existence of Crypto-Judaism among Andalusian conversos.
 A report, produced by Pedro González de Mendoza, Archbishop of Seville, and by the Dominican Tomás de Torquemada, confessor to Ferdinand and Isabella, corroborated this assertion.
 The Catholic monarchs requested a papal bull to establish an inquisition in Spain.
-In 1478 Pope Sixtus IV granted the bull Exigit sincerae devotionis affectus, to deal with those who had been baptized, but "revert to the rites and customs of the Jews and to keep the dogmas and precepts of the Jewish superstition and perfidy...Not only do they themselves persist in their own blindness, but also some who are born of them and some who associate with them are poisoned by their perfidy."
-To "expel this perfidy", "to convert the infidels to the proper faith", and punish all those "guilty of such crimes along with their harborers and followers," the bull permitted the monarchs to select and appoint three bishops or priests to act as inquisitors.
+In 1478 Pope Sixtus IV granted the bull Exigit sincerae devotionis affectus, to deal with those who had been baptized, but "revert to the rites and customs of the Jews and to keep the dogmas and precepts of the Jewish superstition and perfidy. ...
+Not only do they themselves persist in their own blindness, but also some who are born of them and some who associate with them are poisoned by their perfidy."
+To "expel this perfidy", "to convert the infidels to the proper faith", and punish all those "guilty of such crimes along with their harborers and followers", the bull permitted the monarchs to select and appoint three bishops or priests to act as inquisitors.

 The first two inquisitors, the Dominicans Miguel de Morillo and Juan de San Martín were named two years later, on 27 September 1480.
 The first auto de fé execution was held in Seville on 6 February 1481: six people were burned alive.
 Thousands of conversos fled in terror, depopulating large parts of the country, hurting commerce.
 Government revenues declined, but the Queen was interested in "the purity of her lands", stating, per the chronicler Hernando del Pulgar, "the essential thing was to cleanse the country of that sin of heresy".

 The scale of the operations required more resources.
 Accordingly, in February 1481, Pope Sixtus IV appointed seven more inquisitors, all Dominican friars.
 One of them was Tomás de Torquemada.
 The Inquisition grew rapidly in the Kingdom of Castile.
 By 1492, tribunals existed in eight Castilian cities: Ávila, Córdoba, Jaén, Medina del Campo, Segovia, Sigüenza, Toledo, and Valladolid.
 In 1482 Ferdinand sought to take over the existing Papal Inquisition in Aragon, which led to resistance since it infringed on local rights.
 Relatives and others complained of the brutality to the Pope, who wanted to maintain control of the inquisition.

-On 18 April 1482, Pope Sixtus IV promulgated what historian Henry Charles Lea called "the most extraordinary bull in the history of the Inquisition," affirming that:
+On 18 April 1482, Pope Sixtus IV promulgated what historian Henry Charles Lea called "the most extraordinary bull in the history of the Inquisition", Ad Perpetuam Rei memoriam, affirming: